phurinjeffy/Portfolio-Website/README.md

 My personal portfolio website to showcase my skills and experiences to anyone interested in learning more about me, which acts as a reflection of myself and a representative of some of my best work.

-Developed using ReactJS, FastAPI, SQLite and PostgreSQL.
+Developed using React, TypeScript, and Tailwind.

 <br>